 Another problem with the complexity of the direct method is that all accounting transactions affect two accounts.
-In addition to the complexity of all the cash transaction you have to deal with if you are using the direct method, each cash transaction affects another account such as inventory, accounts receivable, or others and you have to take into accounts those accounts as well if you are developing the statement of cash flows with the direct method.
+In addition to all the cash transactions to contend with, each cash transaction affects another account, such as inventory or accounts receivable, and you have to consider those accounts when developing the statement of cash flows.

 The direct method is also called the income statement method.
 The simplest format of the direct method looks something like this: